Project 2: Filter (Algo)

 Visualizing Convolution

-Draw the shape of the output function obtained in the previous question (figure 2).
+Work with your group on a whiteboard to draw the shape of the output function obtained in the previous question (figure 3).

 Blurring